 Obtaining Arizona Health Insurance

-Rather than shop on your own your best bet is to find an independent agent who understands the current market and who can help you find the best coverage that is available.
+Rather than shop on your own, your best bet is to find an independent agent who understands the current market and can help you find the best coverage that is available.

 Getting ATV Insurance in Arizona

-Arizona does not require ATV's to be licensed or insured with one exception.
-If the ATV is to be operated on a public road then it must be licensed and also meet the state's minimum financial responsibility requirements which are $15,000 per person and $30,000 per accident bodily injury liability and $10,000 property damage liability.
-These are minimum limits and most persons will want to carry much higher limits for adequate protection.
+Arizona doesn't require ATVs to be licensed or insured with one exception.
+If the ATV is to be operated on public roads, then it must be licensed.
+It must also meet the state's minimum financial responsibility requirements, which are $15,000 per person and $30,000 per accident bodily injury liability and $10,000 property damage liability.
+These are minimum limits, and most people will want to carry much higher limits for adequate protection.